great-expectations/great_expectations/docs/docusaurus/docs/guides/connecting_to_your_data/fluent/data_assets/how_to_organize_batches_in_a_file_based_data_asset.md

 </summary>

-Please reference the appropriate one of these guides:
+See one of the following guides:

 #### Local Filesystems
 - [How to connect to one or more files using Pandas](/docs/guides/connecting_to_your_data/fluent/filesystem/how_to_connect_to_one_or_more_files_using_pandas)